-You can use any type of tomato, but the thick walled paste tomatoes will give a greater yield and make a thicker sauce.
+You can use any type of tomato, but the thick-walled paste tomatoes will give a greater yield and make a thicker sauce.
 I grow San Marzano paste tomatoes, but I also had some big Mortgage Lifter slicing tomatoes that were nice and ripe so I added them in too.
 Processing a small harvest won’t take up your whole day.
-When you process 30 pounds of tomatoes it takes all afternoon, this recipe takes 2 hours start to finish and that includes 45 minutes cooking time and 35 minutes canning time.
+When you process 30 pounds of tomatoes it takes all afternoon.
+This recipe takes 2 hours from start to finish.
+This breaks down to 45 minutes of cooking time and 35 minutes of canning time.

 Small Batch Canned Tomato Sauce